Igigog/anomaly-modding-book/src/meta/book-structure.md

 ### Engine

-This is engine related Code и API Documentation.
+This is engine related Code and API Documentation.

 ### Script